Cut Your Clothing Expense

 Craigslist may even have something in the free section!

 For adventurous souls, it is a lot of fun to find good deals at garage sales.
 Throughout the summer, there can be a sale every weekend and if you plan ahead, you will have all of your child’s needs filled by the start of school.

 Pro Tip: Garage sales are a great place to negotiate the price you want for an item.
 Ask for a discount!

-All 7 of these places are great way to get your kids outfitted in good clothes at low prices.
+All 7 of these places are a great way to get your kids outfitted in good clothes at low prices.
 Ashley and I have always made a game of finding the best stuff at the lowest possible price.

-You’ll find that you may enjoy being frugal about your children’s clothing and shoes, but in the long run your wallet will thank you!
+You’ll find that you may enjoy being frugal about your children’s clothing and shoes, but in the long run, your wallet will thank you!